AfricArxiv/hub-and-search-portal/README.md

 - Microsoft Azure’s services // already in SA
 - Amazon Web Services (AWS) // announced to open servers in Africa
 - Google Cloud // announced to open servers in Africa

+# Languages
+- languages commonly spoken on the continet
+- machine translations with options/overlay interface to manually improve the text online (see www.GTranslate.io) // GoogleTranspate API
+- Language switch // editable by the users and admin

 ---